ZhaiJojo/Guide-to-Access-Jupyter-Notebook-Running-on-VMware/README.md

 jupyter notebook
 ```

-Cpoy the url generated to a browser in your host machine and you can see the familiar interface.
+Cpoy the url generated to a browser in your host machine and you can see the familiar interface of Jupyter.